R.E.P.O. official header art showing robot scavengers in a haunted industrial facility.

 5. Phasmophobia

 This is the best recommendation when your group wants a deeper system and more long-term progression.
 It is less immediately slapstick than R.E.P.O., but it scratches the same co-op horror itch while offering more room to learn, optimize, and improve over time.
+If investigation depth is the actual tie-breaker, use R.E.P.O. vs Phasmophobia before you leave this branch.

 Best for: groups that want a longer runway and more mastery.